-My experience: I hate to bring down ratings for this, but I am in two minds about this. when I first got it, I found it meh.
+Product: Shimmery, iridescent quint with 5 cool-toned colours - a shimmery white/silver highlight, a light lavender color (similar to MAC's digit in color but with the Dior-Quint e/s finish) a light beige color, a taupe color, and a black with glitter.
+All 5 colors have the 'iridescent' finish of the Dior quints, and the black in the center has larger chunks of glitter as well.My experience: I hate to bring down ratings for this, but I am in two minds about this. when I first got it, I found it meh.
 It had a rather odd sheeny frosty finish that i didnt like and i thought it was too sheer.
 And while I'm not paper-pale, I'm certainly not dark!
 My AAB neutral-to-cooltoned, NC/NW20 skin usually has most e/s show up on my lids!
 Then after I tried it again I realised it wasn't as unforgivably sheer as I thought previously.
 And I thought, hey I like the purple, the beige, and I'd actually use all the colors.
 I like using the white to highlight, then either the purple or the beige colors for lid, and the taupe or the black - or both - to contour, so this wasn't too bad for me.
 It's something I would use up, and is good for everyday wear - one can easily use the lavender or beige color in the quad as an allover wash if you're light, or the taupe if you're slightly darker skinned.
 I might also add here that the black is actually rather matte, although it appears to have glitter bits in the pan, because the glitter bits don't really show up on my NC/NW20 skin.
 And also, the taupe is rather sheer, so it's a lighter type of taupe, not the dark, Satin Taupe kind of taupe.
 Its the kind of color I could use as a lid color as well.
 Also the e/s last all day on me, no creasing, even without a base, just on bare skin.
 So quality-wise, I can't really fault the quint, even though it IS sheerish.
 However, there are things that bug me about this quint, and make me feel it's not worth it's $54 price tag.
 For one, the quints are 'iridescent' - in other words, they have this really weird sheeny, frosty finish that I feel is too obvious because it's just so sheeny, and not in a nice way.
 This boggles me, and the only other brand of e/s I know that has this sheeny hyper-pearlized finish are Too-Faced single and duo e/s.
 And I didn't like the Too-Faced version, and I had 1 person comment on the sheen when I wore the quint out, so I took that as a sign that the finish was too obvious.
 If you like mattes this isn't for you, since the sheen isn't the subtle pearlized glow, but a rather obvious type of frost.
 Also, I feel that none of the colors are particularly unique - the beige is the highlight of the quad, as it has sliiiiight pink reflects, and I would totally buy it if it were a single e/s.
 However, the white, lavendar, and black are totally dupable (except for the frosty sheeny finish) and the taupe is nice, but there are much nicer and more complex taupes out there.
 Also because the taupe, as I've mentioned before, is pretty light and sheer, you are essentially getting 4 light colors and 1 dark color, which might bother some people, although I personally find it OK since I tend to use lighter colors much more quickly than darker ones.
 I could, however, imagine a darker skinned girl not liking this because the pale shadows show up as frost on her, or simply show up pasty, and I can imagine that for warm-toned people, this would be a greyish, ashy mess.
 But that's me.
 I'd still recommend this quint if 1. you don't mind sheer shadows or you're fair (probably NC/NW20 and under) 2. you don't mind the weird frosty finish the quints have, 3. want shadows that stay on forever, and 4. you're cooltoned - I feel this is important, because all the colors - except the white and black are cooltoned.
 Definitely not for warmtoned girls!
 However, if 1. you want pigmented quads, 2. you prefer matte shadows and hate frosts, and 3. you're dark/warmtoned, please stay away from this quint.
 It's nice, and pretty, and sure the Dior packaging suckers you in (it did me at least), but it's by no means anything particularly unique, and it's by no means a must-have.
 Pretty, but also a pretty penny, and not that special.

 This is a gorgeous palette which is extremely cool toned however will definitely work for you if your eyes are warm (brown.)
 For reference I am a NW10, blonde highlighted-hair and brown eyes ......
 I normally stick with colors in the brown family but this palette makes my brown eyes come alive .......
 I used the silver on my lid --- this eyeshadow is very pigmented, so be careful as you can certainly o.d. on the color,the lavender in the crease, and smudge the gunmetal to use as an eyeliner and I get a very pretty look ......
 I want to say like a lighter smokey eye (for those who love smokey eyes, but due to their coloring can look off due to its itensity, I would suggest the Moonlight quint as this can certainly be used for a lighter smokey eye because of the gunmetal shade but the lighter colors balance off the intensity.)
 I wore this quint yesterday for the first time, and received many compliments on my eyecolor (my eyes are boring brown, but yet this quint makes my eyes look more golden --- my own mother commented "I never knew you had golden eyes"..... it definitely brings out the gold in my eyes.
 The only issue I have with this quint is that it is hard to find .... most stores only received one or two quints for their store!!!!!!!!!!!!!
 I purchased mine online from Sephora however this quint is listed under another name (Silver Smoke) plus for the same price Sephora adds in a free mini-mascara.